 Fast forward to labor day.
 What is important to know is that my midwife had hospital privlages and staff knew her, I didn’t say they liked or appreciated her nor respected her wisdom.
-She on the other hand always maintained professional courtesy with a continuous need to reaffirm her place on “my team”.
+She on the other hand always maintained professional courtesy and continuously reaffirmed others her seniority on “my team”.
 We had visited the hospital several times prior, to familiarize ourselves with the place because I’m not completely irresponsible or out of my mind….a V back, (vaginal birth after c-section) can have complications.

 Arriving at the hospital, we were taken to our birthing room.
 I of course am in fast hard extremely painful labor and this is where the “Where is my midwife!
 What’s taking her so long to get here?” comes in.
 My midwife was speeding her way to me, however this gave the labor and delivery staff full access to do as they saw fit all knowing the prearranged protocol and who’s care I was under.
 Poking, prodding patronizing my request to “not touch me”.
 The final straw was when a nurse decided to forcefully check to see how dialated I was.
 “Just need to check things out dear.”
 This of course began my full blown hard core labor, me screaming and wailing “leave me alone, I want my midwife!”
 And my husband quietly saying, “I think she wants her midwife.”
 Well you can get the picture of the riduculousness of the scene.
 Sound like a good birth to you?

 The reasons I share part of this experience are many.
 Because I am a death midwife I see many paralells to the process of birth and the process of dying.
 Granted giving birth through a midwife/ doula isn’t for every woman, I get that.
 Using the services of a death midwife isn’t either and seems just as crazy to seek out as a midwife was 20 years ago.
 Similar to when death was occuring 100 years ago.
 Who do you think took care the situation when a doctor would come around and might have pronounced “there is nothing more we can do, best get your affairs in order and call the family.”
-Yes I know times have changed but why such a struggle to take back the right to die or give birth naturally with the use of a midwife or very little intervention.
+Yes I know times have changed but why such a struggle to take back the right to die or give birth naturally with the use of a midwives or very little intervention.
 Some of us wiggled and fought to get here, some will do it on the way out, with or without support.
-There is a big difference in checking your vitals and holding your hand.
-Helping you write that letter, tying up loose ends or go over your chart.

 I don’t want to scream for my death midwife.
 The battle that rages on between hospital staff and doctors over the importance of options given to patients to make informed decisions and provide options that may be considered “outside the norm” are worth taking a look at.
 What is the big deal anyway, why the turf war?
-Degreed professionals argue that we aren’t degreed and “go highly unreglated”.
-I say, “how can you degree something that is non medical and primarily a supportive, spiritual role?
+Degreed professionals argue that Death Midwives aren’t degreed and “go highly unregulated”?
+Certifications now have become the norm.
+A non medical adjunct to hospice, we are primarily a supportive role to the dying and those in their circle, even a spiritual role.
 Doctors and nurses for the most part are there to make sure you don’t die and that you get well, or if you are dying to hopefully bring you the best palliative care and freedom to make end of life decisions.
 Doula’s are there to support you in the process of dying in the way that you see fit among other very helpful things that nursing staff simply don’t have time for.
 And that is O.K.
 Each doing there part for the patient.
 A team right?

 These days giving birth has come a long way.
 The fancy hotel like rooms and such.
 Death, not so much.
 Lots of bells and whistles and new ways to keep us alive but, what about what a hospital looks like during death?
 What I’m trying to say is there are differences in medical care and what a doula can provide.
 There is a big difference in checking your vitals and holding your hand.
 Helping you write “that letter”, tying up some loose ends verses going over your chart.
 Some medical persons even suggest that this is what a persons family should be doing.
 I say that isn’t always true for many reasons.
 An unwillingness for loved ones to face the patient and even an uneasyness surrounding the entire situation.